-Profile IntroductionThe research in the Knoepfler lab focuses on the epigenetic and transcriptional control mechanisms that direct stem cell cell fate and tissue growth.
-We are particularly interested in the relationship and epigenomic ties between tumorigenicity and pluripotency.
+Profile IntroductionThe research in the Knoepfler lab focuses on defining the epigenetic and transcriptional control mechanisms that direct stem cell cell fate and tissue growth, including abnormal grown in cancer.
+We are also working to determine the relationship between stem cells and cancer at the epigenomic level.
 How are normal stem cells programmed and how does this programming go awry in cancer?
 Our cancer focus is predominantly on pediatric nervous system tumors.
-Our model systems including both mouse and human ESC, induced pluripotent stem (iPS) cells, and cancer stem cells.
-Our two big picture goals are to make innovative cancer treatments (particularly for childhood nervous system tumors) and to make stem cell-based regenerative medicine therapies more effective as well as safer with lower risk of tumorigenesis.
+Our model systems include knockoout mice as well as pluripotent stem cells and cancer cells.
+We are particularly interested in complementing our mouse genetics studies with newer CRISPR-based gene editing studies of human stem and cancer cells.
+For many of our projects we use cutting edge genomics methods.
+Our two big picture goals are to develop innovative cancer treatments (particularly for pediatric tumors) and to make stem cell-based regenerative medicine therapies more effective as well as safer with lower risk of tumorigenesis.

 |1998||PhD||Molecular Pathology||UC San Diego School of Medicine|